JV020904/JV_unlearned_data_extraction_llm/README.md

 > Xiaoyu Wu, Yifei Pang, Terrance Liu, Zhiwei Steven Wu
 > *NeurIPS 2025 ([arXiv 2505.24379](https://arxiv.org/pdf/2505.24379))*

+Edit note by José V: The steps to run the experiment have not changed, just some of the code in order to attempt to frame this experiment in a differential privacy framework.
+The only important things I want to highlight are as follows:
+          *If memory errors are encountered when attempting to run the script( bash                               finetune_phi_all_iter), it is okay to decrease the batch size in both the                        finetune_phi_all_iter.sh file and the finetune_v2.yaml config file(in the                        config/ directory).
+          *flash-attn is not ESSENTIAL, but it does speed up the training process.

 This repository provides the implementation of our algorithm for extracting unlearned data from large language models (LLMs) using guidance-based methods.
 The code is built primarily upon the [TOFU repository](https://github.com/locuslab/tofu) and includes data from [MUSE](https://muse-bench.github.io).

 The core implementation can be found in `MUSE/evaluate_util.py`, particularly the `contrasting_generation` function.